Moderately misaligned orbit of the warm sub-Saturn HD 332231 b: Introduction

 The underlying causes of the aforementioned misalignment for the hot-Jupiter sample are a subject of debate.
 One hypothesis suggests that during the high eccentricity migration, through which hot Jupiters are formed \citep{Petrovich2015,Dawson2018}, dynamical interactions contribute to increasing the obliquity of planetary orbit, pushing it away from the initial equatorial plane.
-Such dynamical interactions are attributed to phenomena such as Kozai-Lidov cycles \citep{Katz2011,Storch2014} or secular planet-planet interactions \citep{Naoz2011}.
+Such dynamical interactions are attributed to phenomena such as secular planet-planet interactions \citep{Naoz2011} due to Kozai-Lidov cycles \citep{Katz2011,Storch2014}, planet-planet scattering \citep{Rasio1996,Marzari2014} or secular chaos \citep{Laskar1993,Millholland2019}.
 There exists, however, another school of thought that does not invoke any mechanisms related to planetary migration.
 For instance, torques from wide-orbiting companions \citep{Batygin2012,Huber2013}, or a chaotic star formation environment \citep{Bate2010}, among others, have been suggested as responsible for the observed misalignment of the hot Jupiter class planets.